fsmi/rpcd/README.md

 * Loading a layout while the command is running may hide the window without terminating the command
 * Display automation may not run even though there is no window displayed, as the display is still considered busy until the command terminates
+* The window may not show up at all (with this not being recognized as a bug in `rpcd`)

 ## Caveats

+* Nesting conditionals in the automation configuration will pass the parser, but execution will not be straightforward and may produce unintended side effects due to the internal implementation.
 * Special characters and spaces in layout/command names currently cause problems.
 This may be fixed in the (near) future.
 * `string` arguments allow free-form user supplied data to be passed to spawned commands, presenting